fivdi/mcp-spi-adc/README.md

 ```

 Note how the optional configuration option speedHz is used to configure the
-bitrate in Hertz for reading the value from the TMP36 temperature sensor.
-The
+SPI clock frequency in Hertz for reading the value from the TMP36 temperature
-default bitrate is 1350000 but lowering it to 20000 gives a more acurate
+sensor.
+The default SPI clock frequency is 1350000 but lowering it to 20000
-temperature reading.
+gives a more acurate temperature reading.

 ## API documentation